mavryk-network/flexmasa/src/doc/mini-net.md

 ...
 ```

-One can also use `tezos-client -P 4000 bake for ...` from outside the sandbox.
+One can also use `tezos-client -E http://localhost:4000 bake for ...` from outside the sandbox.

 Luckily such a client has already been configured by Flextesa; type `help-env`
 on the prompt: